dfellis/queue-flow/readme.md

 q([1, 2, 3]).branch(branchCallback); // returns the original Q instance
 ```

-This method performs the queueFlow-specific branch operation.
+This method performs the queue-flow-specific branch operation.
 Values from the queue are pulled and passed to the filter callback.
 The callback then returns the name of the queue the value should be inserted into.

 There are two function signatures for the branch callback: